 Perhaps because practically half of the known victims of the sexually transmitted disease worldwide ended up dying, many individuals who have contracted the virus not too long ago may be thinking that they don’t need to try to live since the illness will kill them anyway.
 The truth, however, is that there are already drugs that may eliminate the viral infection in its early stages or slow down its development.
 That is more acceptable than having no treatment at all, albeit a long-term cure is nowhere in sight.

 HIV/AIDS is a tough adversary not only because it is incurable but also because you have to deal with the stigma once you get diagnosed with it.
 Nevertheless, other people are living with diseases that the medical world cannot heal either.
 If a person with diabetes, a cancer patient, or someone with autoimmunity can find some normalcy in their life, you should be able to do the same.
+It may help if you focus your attention on sites like BetterHelp, which supports people to conquer life amidst their illnesses.
+Seeing encouraging posts from mental health professionals every day on Facebook and Instagram can help you shift your mindset.

 Learn to face your new reality and don’t let the narrow-minded folks get to you.
 You are fantastic with or without illness.
 Cheer up!